codex-team/codex.notes.server/docs/graphql.md

 ## Queries testing tools

-Use this tools for sending queries and discover graph.
+Use this tools for sending queries and discover the Graph.

 - https://insomnia.rest
 - or Chrome Extension [GraphiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij)